souravbiswas19/FastAPI-Assignment/readme.md

     ```

-2. Set up a PostgreSQL database and update the `DATABASE_URL` in the `main.py` file with your database credentials.
+2. Set up a PostgreSQL database and update the database url in the `database.py` file with your database credentials.

 ### Running the FastAPI App